Mexico

 OST 686: Global Health: Mexico – Community Medicine and Mayan culture in the Yucatan (3 credits)

 This program combines hospital shadowing with community healthcare and offers students a view of Mayan culture.
 Students also are given opportunities to: interact with Mexican healthcare professionals, observe common and uncommon pathology and learn on global health aspects.
+This program takes medical students as well as undergraduate students together when academic calendars match.

 It is the discretion of the Course Director to determine which students may participate.
 An interview may be required.